 Garageband is a terrific tool for students looking to record their voice or musical creations.
 This post shows how you can use Garageband to energize reading lessons.

-Augmented reality and QR codes can be used to create interactive displays for students.
+You can use augmented reality and QR codes to create interactive displays for students.
 This post provides tips for creating your own word walls that come to life for students.

 It’s so important that students understand how to build and support an argument.
 This post shows how the lesson resources on ThinkCERCA can help students strengthen argumentative writing.